 Golden and creamy, this pumpkin mac and cheese recipe is seasonal comfort food at its finest.
 A blend of three cheeses and a variety of herbs and spices make this main dish or side a crowd-pleaser.

 Mac and cheese is a classic for a reason.
-It’s hard to beat creamy, cheesy, carb-y goodness.
+It's hard to beat creamy, cheesy, carb-y goodness.
+You don't even need a stove top (illustrated by this recipe for Instant Pot mac and cheese).

-Pumpkin puree blends perfectly into a roux-based cheese sauce to lend a bit of earthy flavor.
-It’s similar in taste to butternut mac and cheese but requires much less prep work.
+- This recipe is similar in taste to butternut mac and cheese but requires much less prep work.
 Instead of breaking down, roasting, and pureeing a butternut squash, all you need to do is pop open a can of pumpkin puree.
 This whole dinner is on the table in under forty minutes.

-Recipe ingredients
+Recipe Ingredients

-You can use your favorite macaroni and cheese pasta shape, but I’m partial to elbows or shells.
+- Pasta: You'll need one whole pound here, but the recipe can be pretty easily halved if you don't need so many servings.
+You can use your favorite macaroni and cheese pasta shape, but I'm partial to elbows or shells.
 Both of these shapes have pockets and nooks to hold all that creamy cheese sauce.

 Since some of the roux steps can be time-sensitive, I suggest prepping a few things before turning on the stove.
 I’ll combine all of the dry spices beforehand so they’re ready all at once, shred the cheeses, and then set a large pot of water to boil to get ready to cook the pasta.

-Next slowly whisk in the milk.
-At first it will clump up and look like something has gone wrong, but keep whisking while pouring and soon you’ll have a smooth, thin consistency.
-At this stage you’ll want to whisk and cook as the sauce thickens, until it can coat the back of a wooden spoon.
-This takes somewhere between 6-8 minutes for me.
+- At first it will clump up and look like something has gone wrong, but keep whisking, pouring some more milk, and whisking some more and soon you'll have a smooth, thin consistency.

 I tested this recipe with two different methods: all on the stovetop (as it’s written here) and finishing it baked in the oven.

-To do so, lightly spray a large baking dish with cooking spray and pour in the mac and cheese.
-Combine 1/2 cup panko breadcrumbs in a dish with a tablespoon or so of melted butter or olive oil, then sprinkle over top of the mac and cheese.
+- Combine a half-cup of panko breadcrumbs in a dish with a tablespoon or so of melted butter or olive oil, then sprinkle over top of the mac and cheese.

-Recipe notes
+Recipe Tips

 Pumpkin Mac and Cheese